 I’m becoming obsessed with selling off our generic Tyler-Durden-esque Scandinavian furniture and replacing it with pieces that evoke emotion.
 Ikea furniture has no soul.
 The only story you can possibly tell when discussing a laminate coffee table is how easy it was to get to the house in a flat box and what a pain in the ass it was to assemble.
 I want more.
 I want a connection.
 A history.
 Something that required a bit of thinking and a bit of work.
 And I want it to be cheaper than Ikea.
 Continue Reading

 For my last post of 2014 I wanted to share a fun project I just completed with help from a friend from Toolerant that came out even better than I expected.
 It’s a simple DIY undertaking requiring minimal investment in tools and materials.
-In my case, the total spent in dollar terms was exactly zero as I’ve already had everything needed to transform our beat up dining table into what my mom described as a “designer quality piece of furniture”.
+In my case, the total spent in dollar terms was exactly zero as I’ve already had everything needed to transform our beat up dining table into what my mom described as a “designer quality piece of furniture” (next step is to transform our sofa into some best leather furniture brands kind of piece).
 I don’t know about all that but I do love the end result, so lets take a look.
 Continue Reading

 A quick one today because I’m still recovering from eating way too much food and what seems like an endless supply of turkey leftovers for breakfast, lunch and dinner.
 Besides, it’s Black Friday and I’ve got a couple more things to snipe before the clock strikes midnight.
 I do minimal shopping throughout the year and Black Friday and Cyber Monday are definitely on my radar, especially with the holidays just around the corner.
 No, I’m not running to Wal-Mart to fight over a 60″ TV… Never have and never will.
 Sniping a few items at deep discounts from home using all the sales, coupons and ebates I can find is much more my speed.
 New shoes, a tablet, body wash along with some presents are on the list, so nothing crazy.
 Continue Reading